 3. Pass Your State CNA Competency Exam

 CNAs earn a credential that can help them begin a rewarding career with plenty of room for growth.
-The written part of the CNA exam addresses many pressing issues you’ll face in your career, and some you may find surprising.
+The written part of the CNA certification exam addresses many pressing issues you’ll face in your career, and some you may find surprising.
 There are several practice test resources you can find on the web.

 Most states require that prospective CNAs pass a competency exam.
 Each state can use its own CNA competency exam.
-However, currently twenty states use the National Nurse Aid Assessment Program (NNAAP).
+However, currently, twenty states use the National Nurse Aid Assessment Program (NNAAP).
 This is an exam developed by the National Council of State Boards of Nursing (NCSBN).

 4. Maintain Your CNA Certification